cognitivetech/ollama-ebook-summary/README.md

 However, I do caution that this will depend on your use-case.
 Though generally, what I'm looking for is a highly condensed, readable notes covering the important knowledge.

-Essentially, if I didn't read the original, I should still know what information it conveys, if not every specific detail.
+I should still know what information it conveys, if not every specific detail.

 **Find the full data and rankings on [Google Docs](https://docs.google.com/spreadsheets/d/1u3BgDx6IsJSbRz3uNmud1sDtO4WvWsH6ION3J-fhoGw/) or here in this repository: [User Prompt Rankings](ranking-data/Round-5_User-Prompt.tsv).**